privacyguides/privacyguides.org/docs/vpn.en.md

 1. Last checked: 2022-09-16

-??? check "Independently Audited"
+??? success "Independently Audited"

     IVPN has undergone a [no-logging audit from Cure53](https://cure53.de/audit-report_ivpn.pdf) which concluded in agreement with IVPN's no-logging claim.
 IVPN has also completed a [comprehensive pentest report Cure53](https://cure53.de/summary-report_ivpn_2019.pdf) in January 2020.
 IVPN has also said they plan to have [annual reports](https://www.ivpn.net/blog/independent-security-audit-concluded) in the future.
 A further review was conducted [in April 2022](https://www.ivpn.net/blog/ivpn-apps-security-audit-2022-concluded/) and was produced by Cure53 [on their website](https://cure53.de/pentest-report_IVPN_2022.pdf).

-??? check "Open-Source Clients"
+??? success "Open-Source Clients"

     As of February 2020 [IVPN applications are now open-source](https://www.ivpn.net/blog/ivpn-applications-are-now-open-source).
 Source code can be obtained from their [GitHub organization](https://github.com/ivpn).

-??? check "Accepts Cash and Monero"
+??? success "Accepts Cash and Monero"

     In addition to accepting credit/debit cards and PayPal, IVPN accepts Bitcoin, **Monero** and **cash/local currency** (on annual plans) as anonymous forms of payment.

-??? check "WireGuard Support"
+??? success "WireGuard Support"

     IVPN supports the WireGuard® protocol.
 [WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

     IVPN [recommends](https://www.ivpn.net/wireguard/) the use of WireGuard with their service and, as such, the protocol is the default on all of IVPN's apps.
 IVPN also offers a WireGuard configuration generator for use with the official WireGuard [apps](https://www.wireguard.com/install/).

-??? check "Remote Port Forwarding"
+??? success "Remote Port Forwarding"

     Remote [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) is possible with a Pro plan.
 Port forwarding [can be activated](https://www.ivpn.net/knowledgebase/81/How-do-I-activate-port-forwarding.html) via the client area.
 Port forwarding is only available on IVPN when using WireGuard or OpenVPN protocols and is [disabled on US servers](https://www.ivpn.net/knowledgebase/116/Port-forwarding-is-not-working-why.html).

-??? check "Mobile Clients"
+??? success "Mobile Clients"

     In addition to providing standard OpenVPN configuration files, IVPN has mobile clients for [App Store](https://apps.apple.com/us/app/ivpn-serious-privacy-protection/id1193122683), [Google Play](https://play.google.com/store/apps/details?id=net.ivpn.client), and [GitHub](https://github.com/ivpn/android-app/releases) allowing for easy connections to their servers.